zenorocha/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

    The ``LIFERAY_JAVA_OPTS`` variable may sometimes be used with other flags, in addition to ``-Xms`` and ``-Xmx``.
 If other flags are present, then update the environment variable with the memory arguments without removing the others.
 ```

+See [Defining Environment Variables](../reference/defining-environment-variables.md) for help adding this environment variable to your `liferay` service.

 ## Managing Auto-scaling

 Follow these steps to enable or disable auto-scaling in the DXP Cloud Management Console: